GFynbo/100DaysofCode/Round1.md

 Added a back button to allow the user to back out of the create recipe screen and a second recipe to allow functionality testing on the GUI.
 Also switched the pane to a scroll pane to allow the user to see the whole screen without having to extend the window size.
 ***
 *Decent progress, more tomorrow*

+## Day 41 - January 17th, 2018
+Lotta work done today.
+I managed to finish creating the functionality of the new recipe button such that a user can now add any recipe they want.
+This required the updating of many classes to string values rather than int and arrays.
+Additionally, I am in the beginning steps of creating persistent storage for the recipes for users to continue to use the app to manage their recipes after closing.
+***
+*Great progress, more tomorrow*